* Supply crunch would persist in short term - analysts

 U.S. President Donald Trump on Monday said he was ready to impose another round of punitive tariffs on Chinese imports if he cannot make progress in trade talks with China’s President at a Group of 20 summit later this month, which would cloud outlook of steel demand in the second half of this year.

-$1 = 6.9165 Chinese yuan renminbi Reporting by Muyu Xu and Shivani Singh; editing by Richard Pullin
+$1 = 6.9156 Chinese yuan Reporting by Muyu Xu and Shivani Singh; Editing by Richard Pullin and Sherry Jacob-Phillips